 Ms. Esmi brings strong analytical and research skills as well as business experience to her role as client advocate and trusted advisor, and has written several scholarly publications.
 Two of her published articles feature alternate dispute resolution as their subject, one emphasizing disputes involving abuse of social media in the employment context, and the other on international law specific to the middle east.
 She has also written – and taught — on surrogate decision-making, another area about which she is passionate.

-Volunteerism is also important to Ms. Esmi, and is currently a Trustee for the Princeton Senior Resource Center in Princeton.
+Volunteerism is also important to Ms. Esmi, and she has served as Trustee for non-profit organizations serving vulnerable persons.

 THE IRAN – U.S. CLAIMS TRIBUNAL: SUCCESS UNDER DURESS OR HOW HAVING YOUR ENEMY IN THE TENT IS BEST